iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 source XML appears in [an appendix below](#full-example-xml).
 The resulting JSON-LD also appears in [an appendix below](#full-example-json).

-This guidance describes teh translation of an IEP (information exchange package, an XML instance document) defined against an IEPD (information exchange package description).
+This guidance describes the translation of an IEP (information exchange package, an XML instance document) defined against an IEPD (information exchange package description).
 It walks through various aspects of the IEP and transforms the IEP to JSON-LD piece by piece.